Schnakenbeck's searsid

 Schnakenbeck's searsid (Sagamichthys schnakenbecki) is a species of fish in the family Platytroctidae (tubeshoulders).

 It was named by Gerhard Krefft (1912–1993), who named it for his supervisor Werner Schnakenbeck.

 Description

+The underside of S. schnakenbecki showing the photophores.

 Schnakenbeck's searsid has a long and slender body (maximum 27 cm), dark in colour, with a short snout.
 It has 27–32 gill rakers, 7 or 8 branchiostegal rays and 9–11 pyloric caeca.
 The dorsal fin is far back, the pelvic fins behind the midpoint and the anal fin further back.
 It has photophores and a lateral line.

 Habitat

 Schnakenbeck's searsid is benthopelagic, living in the eastern Atlantic Ocean at depths of 365–850 m.